bbauska/css-mastering-css/README.md

 </p>
 <!-- ![](./images/image048.png){width="4.415624453193351in" height="1.2909372265966754in"}  -->

-CSS various column property.
+<p>CSS various column property.</p>

 <h2>[CSS OUTLINE PROPERTIES]</h2>

-outline property: The outline property sets the width, style, and color for all four sides of an element's outline.
-It is a property for set- ting the individual outline, that is, outline-width, outline-style, and outline-color in a single declaration.
+<p><b>outline</b> property: The outline property sets the width, style, and color for all four sides of an element's outline.
+It is a property for set- ting the individual outline, that is, outline-width, outline-style, and outline-color in a single declaration.</p>

-The syntax of this property is given as:
+<p>The syntax of this property is given as:</p>

 <pre>
 outline: &#91; outline-width outline-style outline- color &#93; &#124; initial